 Joining the game developers' community and game enthusiasts at large, showing work-in-progress (get those gifs on #screenshotsaturday!), extending your general network.

 If you can't tweet at least every day, you can be near invisible.
 This is also no place for constant self-promotion (don't be that person at the party only talking about themselves.)

 Instagram is a visual haven.
-If you've got a talent for image composition and you want a platform to show more personality to your studio, this might be the one for you.
+If you've got a talent for image composition and you want a platform to show more personality from your studio, this might be the one for you.
 Although Instagram is the best platform for advertising, this generally applies to lifestyle, art and fashion accounts.
-But as the gaming community on there is growing, so why not give it a try (using the appropriate targeting settings.)
+But as the gaming community on there is growing, why not give it a try (using the appropriate targeting settings.)